visier/embedding-exemplar/README.md

 ### Embeddable Domain
 1. In Studio in your sanbox tenant, navigate to `Settings > Embeddable Domains`
 2. Add an entry for the `hostname` specified in `config.js` (default is `https:127.0.0.1`).
+### Click through link
+To enable the use of click through links:
+1. In studio in the production project of your sandbox tenant, navigate to `Model > Settings > Navigation, Notices, Links`.
+2. Set "Sharing click-through link" to `https://127.0.0.1/embed-application.html`

 # Running Locally
 ```bash